Podcast: What is sponsorship in Alcoholics Anonymous?

 When an alcoholic comes to AA, going to plenty of meetings is considered enough to ensure sobriety.
-Newcomers are encouraged to go to 90 meetings in 90 days.
-Soon the alcoholic fog begins to clear.
+Newcomers are encouraged to go to ’90 meetings in 90 days‘.
+Soon, the alcoholic fog begins to clear.
 AA then offers a plan of recovery.
 It involves going through the twelve steps with a sponsor.
-Every new member is affected by the illness in different ways and to varying degrees.
-Some members need professional psychiatric intervention to help themto stay sober
+Every new member is affected by the illness differently and to varying degrees.
+Some members need professional psychiatric intervention to help them stay sober.

-Get a sponsor when you ready to change your life!
+Get a sponsor when you are ready to change your life!

 Andy F will share his rich and varied experiences with many different types of sponsorship.
 As a serial relapser who kept going back out drinking, he has had at least twenty sponsors since coming to AA.
-He has learned over the years to tell the difference between good sponsors and less competent ones.
-Listen to the podcast.
-Andy’s experiences of sponsorship may be a helpful resource.
+He has learned over the years to tell the difference between good and less competent sponsors.